bedops/bedops/docs/content/usage-examples/multiple-inputs.rst

 These sorts of problems often have efficient solutions in BEDOPS.
 Here, the solution is independent of how many inputs we start with, what overlap criteria we use, and whether the requirement calls for two or more files of overlap (or whether it is 4 or more files in the overlap, or 9, or whatever).

-Consider a case study of one such problem that utilizes both :ref:`bedops <bedops>` and :ref:`bedmap <bedmap>` together to create an efficient solution.
+Consider a case study of one such problem that utilizes both :ref:`bedops` and :ref:`bedmap` together to create an efficient solution.